 But then Mdina came along, and our interest in the haunted feel of narrow laneways, cobblestone surfaces and hidden courtyards got invigorated.
 Beautiful details, the display of colours, the curious mix of styles.
 We came with no expectations, we left hopelessly in love.

 What about you?
 Have you been to a place that you had little patience for, only to be taken over by its atmosphere and sheer beauty?
-Let me know in the comments below – I’ll be reading them all!
+Let me know in the comments below!